Are you on a budget and need extra storage in your garden? Well, guess what? You might not be the only one.

-And truthfully, a lot of times we’ll save some wood from projects that we take apart.
+A lot of times we would save some wood from projects that we take apart.
 For instance, we had an old wooden walkway that would lead up to our house when we first moved in.

 But the downside was every time it would rain, the walkway would become very slippery.

-So if you have any salvaged wood like that, pull it out and transform it into siding.
+If you have any salvaged wood like that, pull it out and transform it into the siding.

 5. Move your stuff in and add storage options

 We kept our tool shed very simple.
-I didn’t add a door (though you could if you wish.)
+We didn’t add a door (though you could if you wish.)

-And I stacked all of my belongings inside.
-But over time I hope to add more storage options.
-You could add nice gardening hooks (like this one) to help keep your tools organized.
+And stacked all of our belongings inside.
+But over time we hope to add more storage options.
+You could add nice gardening hooks to help keep your tools organized.

-And you could add some shelving (like this one) or throw a few boards on the wall to make some homemade shelving if you need it.
+Or you could simply place nails in a v-shape on the wall and use them as hooks.
+You could add some shelving or throw a few boards on the wall to make some homemade shelving if you need it.

 Basically, the organizational part is totally up to you.
-But remember, organization does make life easier.
+But remember, being organized does make life easier.

-So I told you all this would be a practically free tool shed.
-Considering it only requires 10 2×4’s, it could still be very inexpensive to build even if you had to purchase them.
+I told you all this would be a practically free tool shed.
+Considering it only requires 10 2x4s, it could still be very inexpensive to build even if you had to purchase them.

 But if you had to purchase wood for the siding then the price would creep up on you.

-So here are some alternate options for frugal siding that will hopefully help you to keep the cost down on this project.
+So here are some alternate options for frugal siding that will hopefully help you to keep the cost down on your garden shed project.

 Hay works for insulation.
 So why not create a double barrier to the outside of the garden shed.
 And then stack hay bales in between.

-So this way the outside of your building will be protected.
+In this way, the outside of your building will be protected.
 And so will the items inside.
-Not to mention, if you have the land you could technically grow this yourself.
+Not to mention, if you have the land you could technically grow hay yourself.